timotheuzi/timotheuzi/README.md

 - 👋 Hi, I’m @timotheuzi
-- 👀 I’m interested in ... old school programming + java spring boot + aws/oic
+- 👀 I’m interested in ... old school programming + java spring boot + aws/oracle things + ansible
 - 🌱 I’m currently learning ...groovy and gradle
 - 💞️ I’m looking to collaborate on ...
 AI
 - 📫 How to reach me ... on here